-LLM Reasoning Models: What o1/o3/C4 Actually Solve
+LLM Reasoning Models: What o1/o3/Claude Sonnet 4.5 Actually Solve

 Bottom Line First